Atal Pension Yojana: Scheme

+To be eligible to avail the scheme, a person's age should be between 18 and 40 years.
+The pension of the person joining the scheme depends on the investment made in it and the time limit of investment.
 In order to incentivize people to enroll in this scheme and widen its reach, the government announced that it would co-contribute 50% of the total contribution or ₹1 thousand per annum, whichever is lower, to each eligible subscriber account, for a period of 5 years.
-Only subscribers who had enrolled in APY between 1 June 2015 and 31 March 2016, and were not beneficiaries of any social security schemes, besides not having any taxable income were eligible for this co-contribution.
+Only subscribers who had enrolled in APY between 1 June 2015 and 31 March 2016, were not beneficiaries of any social security schemes, and did not have taxable income, were eligible for this co-contribution.

 The minimum eligible age for a person to join APY is 18 years and the maximum is 40 years.
 An enrolled person would start receiving pension on attaining the age of 60 years.
-Therefore, a minimum period of contribution by the subscriber under APY would be 20 years or more.
-The national Aadhaar ID number is the primary "know your customer" document for identification of beneficiaries, spouses, and nominees to avoid entitlement-related disputes in the long-term.
+Therefore, a minimum period of contribution by the subscriber under APY would be 20 years.
+The individual's Aadhaar card is the primary "know your customer" (KYC) document for identification of beneficiaries, spouses, and nominees to avoid entitlement-related disputes in the long-term.
 For proof of address, an individual may submit a copy of their ration card or bank passbook.

 Subscribers are required to opt for a monthly pension from ₹1 thousand to ₹5 thousand and ensure payment of the stipulated contribution regularly (monthly, quarterly, or half-yearly basis).
 Subscribers can opt to decrease or increase pension amount during the course of the accumulation phase, as per the available monthly pension amounts.
 However, the option to switch is only provided once a year during the month of April.

 This scheme will be linked to the bank accounts opened under the Pradhan Mantri Jan Dhan Yojana scheme and the contributions will be deducted automatically.